LCAV/dsp-labs/docs/linear-prediction/implementation.md

 So let's assume that you have a boolean `use_LPC` set to `True` in our case.

+Below, we show the ***incomplete*** `process` function, which is provided to you in [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/lpc/granular_synthesis_LPC_incomplete.py).
+In this same file you will also find the code to run LPC granular synthesis on an audio file.

 ```python
 def process(input_buffer, output_buffer, buffer_len):